PrajwalDhule/PrajwalDhule/README.md

 - 🌱 I work with Web dev and design technologies to create mesmerizing stuff on the internet.

-- ❤️ I Enjoy brainstorming ideas, deisgning and implementing them in an eye pleasing manner and I also Love to draw .
+- ❤️ I Enjoy brainstorming ideas, designing and implementing them in an eye pleasing manner and I also Love to draw .

 - 🌱 I’m currently exploring a bunch of web dev tehnologies to broaden my knowledge.
 I am also working on my portfolio site.